A New Mom's Story: 'My Baby Wanted to Be Back in My Body!'

 When Caroline was about 2 months, Eleanor heard about the brand new baby sleeper, SNOO.
 Bone tired and already a believer in Dr. Karp’s baby tips, she immediately ordered one.
 And, the change was dramatic.
 Within just days, her little girl’s sleep improved substantially…and so did hers!
 They immediately started sleeping in 3 hours stretches and quickly advanced to 5 hours at a time.

 “SNOO does a great job mimicking what the baby is used to in your belly—between the noise, the movement, the swaddle,” raved Eleanor.

-And she was incredibly thankful for the peace of mind she got from SNOO’s main safety innovation—the special swaddle that prevents rolling: “Even when I was just getting 45 minutes of sleep, I would wake up to make sure she was still breathing.”
+And she was incredibly thankful for the peace of mind she got from SNOO’s main safety innovation—the special swaddle that keeps babies on the back when clipped into SNOO: “Even when I was just getting 45 minutes of sleep, I would wake up to make sure she was still breathing.”

 Not worrying about her baby’s safety let Eleanor get a good night’s sleep.
-The new mom said that—in the final analysis—the confidence that her baby would not roll to a risky position in the middle of the night was what helped her most of all!
+The new mom said that—in the final analysis—the confidence that her baby would stay on her in the middle of the night was what helped her most of all!

 Disclaimer: The information on our site is NOT medical advice for any specific person or condition.
 It is only meant as general information.
 If you have any medical questions and concerns about your child or yourself, please contact your health provider.